Oolong: Tea’d Between The Lines

 What Makes An Oolong an Oolong?

 Oolong is crafted from the Camellia sinensis plant, like any true tea.
-What characteristics makes oolong unique?
+But what characteristics makes oolong unique?
 Once the tea leaves are picked, they are partially oxidized -- somewhere

 between a fresh green tea leaf and a fully oxidized black tea leaf. oolong has aspects of both